 On top of that, navy beans have such a mild taste that even picky eaters can’t turn up their nose.

-- You can freeze the beans ahead of time!
-Somewhere around test batch number 3 I doubled up on the beans in the soaking step and froze half for later.
+Yes!
+You can freeze the beans ahead of time!
+When you make this recipe, you can double up on the beans in the soaking step and freeze half for later.
 The soup I’m eating as I type this?
 From the frozen beans.
 WAY YUM.

 Garlic White Bean Soup with Kale